AnnickRynne/ondaslunares/README.md

 3. Frequent User Goals

-   - I expect to see updates on the progress of the current construction project(s)
+   - I expect to see updates (mostly, visuals) on the progress of the current construction project(s)

 ## B. Design